davidgasquez/handbook/content/habits.md

 Use forcing functions to your advantage.
 A forcing function is any task, activity or event that forces you to take action and produce a result.
 Have a bias toward taking action.
 No lazy deferring.

+**Habit stacking**.
+Connect the what you don't like to what you strongly like.
+Then you'll be doing it for what you like.

 Turn vague goals into trigger-action plans (TAPs).
 If X then Y. That works because they help us notice situations where we could carry out our intentions.
 They force us to turn vague and ambiguous goals into more specific ones.
 A good TAP fulfills three requirements:

 - The trigger is clear.
 The "when" part is a specific, visible thing that's easy to notice.